AnalyticJeremy/presentations/thesis/slides.md

  - study correlations between all potential sources to make see which ones agree
  - aggregate each to a monthly level and study correclation with NPS published numbers

+---

+## National Park Visitors
+**Assumption:** air quality sensor data provides most details with best coverage and least ethical concerns **Project Goals:**
+ - analyze correlation between air quality data and other visitation metrics
+ - build a model to predict air quality and treat it as a proxy for number of visitors